ritankarsaha/Bitcoin_Transaction_Engine/README.md

 ]
 ```

-Now, suppose we had unloaded the test1 wallet from our directory, there is also a way to reload them back :) Just follow the below commands for them --
+Now, suppose we had unloaded the `test1` wallet from our disk, there is also a way of reloading them back :) Just follow the below commands for them --

 ```bash
 docker compose exec btc-node \